Dr. Omowumi Femi-Akinlosotu

 In the few years since obtaining her PhD, Omowumi has led a research team at the University of Ibadan, and her work has branched in many different directions.
 In part, she has continued to work on hydrocephalus.
 Recently, her lab made the surprising finding that vanadium, a trace element that can leach into the environment during oil spills, is (at low doses) neuroprotective in a hydrocephalus model, despite its toxicity at higher doses.
 In addition to this work, Omowumi also uses her expertise in dentistry and anatomy to collaborate on projects outside neuroscience.
 For instance, she has studied comparative anatomy of the facial skeleton among several different species, including bats, which are particularly prevalent in her region.

 In addition to her passion for research, Omowumi is devoted to encouraging young women to pursue a science education.
-She serves as the president of the Oyo State’s chapter of the Medical Women Association of Nigeria (MWAN), whose mission is to use grassroots communication—on social media, radio, TV, and in schools—to bring awareness and appreciation for the ways in which women contribute to society beyond motherhood.
+She serves as the President of the Oyo State’s chapter of the Medical Women Association of Nigeria (MWAN), whose mission is to use grassroots communication—on social media, radio, TV, and in schools—to bring awareness and appreciation for the ways in which women contribute to society beyond motherhood.
 Those at MWAN believe that women’s motherly instincts actually give them an advantage as medical doctors, as they “heal with the heart of a mother”.
 As a leader of MWAN in her state, Omowuni has been able to gear MWAN’s agenda towards introducing young girls to science research, particularly neuroscience.
 Her advice to them is simple: “Rome was not built in a day.
 You don’t get there overnight.
 You have to be hard-working and dutiful.
 But if you have the passion, you can do it—the sky’s the limit.”
 Omowumi’s deep passion for research continues to lead her as she asks and answers scientific questions.
 With this passion fueling her, the sky’s the limit for her future career and for the impact she will have on the next generation of Nigerian women in science.

 Find out more about Omowumi and her lab’s research here.